 Take a look into the inner workings of your mind.
 Have you ever wondered how your brain comes up with thoughts, records emotions, and discards or makes memories?
-Making maps of the brain has been an interest of artists, scientists and doctors for centuries.
-In the middle Ages, the brain was considered to have three parts, or ‘cells’ that later became known as ventricles.
+Do you know how you learn to breathe, crawl, walk and run?
+How do you learn languages?
+Making maps of the brain is an interest of artists, scientists, and doctors for centuries.
+In the middle Ages, the brain was considered to have three parts or ‘cells’ that later became known as ventricles.
 Imagination was located in the anterior, memory in the forward cell and reason between the two.
 Leonardo Da Vinci explored the anatomy of the brain making several detailed drawings.
 In 1669 Nicolaus Steno said, “The brain, the masterpiece of creation, is almost unknown to us.”
 In 1681, Thomas Willis named the study of the brain ‘neurology’.
-It would take centuries to better understand how intellect and emotion work in the human brain.
-For a brief period the size and shape of a person’s skull was used to describe personality traits.
-In 1895 with the invention of the X ray images were made of the brain.
-In 1897 the term synapse or neurological connection was coined.
-Take a look at different ways of mapping your brain and making mind maps!
+We are just beginning to better understand how intellect and emotion work in the human brain.
+For a brief period, the size and shape of a person’s skull describe personality traits; this was called Phrenology.
+Scientists now know that the brain has right and left brain hemispheres.
+The left side of the brain is considered to carry the analytical and logical functions; the right side is considered to carry the emotional and social.
+In 1895 with the invention of the X-ray images were made of the brain.
+Several parts of the brain began to emerge as centers of activity.
+In 1897 the term synaptic or neurological connection was coined.
+Scientists are learning more and more about the diverse areas of the brain, their activities, and their interconnections.
+Take a look at the Brain Atlas of Images or delve deeper into what scientists now know about brains in Your Brain Map.
+Explore ways of mapping your brain and making mind maps!

 Phrenology was an early study of the shape and formation of head, specifically the skull, as it applied to a person’s character and mental capacity.
 It literally studied bumps on a person’s head and related it to aspects of personality.
 Developed in the late 1700s by German Physician, Franz Joseph Gall, the shape of people’s skulls were thought to house a brain in the same shape.
 Inside it was thought the shape and size located 27 personality characteristics including affection, love of one’s children, cleverness, sense of property, sense of place, recollection of people, language ability, color ability, musical talent, mathematics ability, kindness, wit, and even murderous instincts!
 It was not until 1843 that it was discovered that the contours of the skull did not, in fact, dictate the shape of the brain!
 While phrenology’s popularity waned, neuro science of the brain did begin to associate different mental abilities with different regions of the brain.
 Today’s MRI (magnetic resonance imaging) and PET scans reveal functional areas of the brain at work.
 Find a phrenological map of the head and make a pseudo scientific (not based on real science) drawing.
 Fill in the areas with your own personality characteristics!